-The Classic Sloppy Joe sandwich is an American loose meat sandwich, consisting of browned ground beef, tomato sauce, mustard, Worcestershire sauce and other seasonings served on a toasted hamburger bun.
+The Classic Sloppy Joe sandwich is an American loose meat sandwich, made using browned ground beef, tomato sauce, mustard, Worcestershire sauce and other seasonings served on a toasted hamburger bun.

-This Classic Sloppy Joe recipe is a great one that can be made in mere minutes, feeds a large crowd by easily doubling or tripling it and freezes well for those times when unexpected people come over and you’d rather chat then spend lots of time in the kitchen.
+This Sloppy Joes recipe is a great one that can be made in mere minutes, feeds a large crowd by easily doubling or tripling it and freezes well for those times when unexpected people come over and you’d rather chat then spend lots of time in the kitchen.

 This is also great for potlucks, picnics and camping, too.